tpm2-software/tpm2-openssl/README.md

 ### Using PEM File

-To load a private key, simply specify a name of a PEM file (`TSS2 PRIVATE KEY`), possibly with the optional `file:` prefix.
+To load a TPM-based private key, simply specify a name of a PEM file (`TSS2 PRIVATE KEY`), possibly with the optional `file:` prefix.
 For example, to print out the value of the modulus of the private key:
 ```
 openssl rsa -provider tpm2 -modulus -noout -in file:testkey.priv